iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 Note you could perhaps go the other way around…look at specific diffs first and then pull it all together to put it in context.

-## Behavioural scenarios
+## Comparison of behavioural scenarios

-Including behaviour in models increased the self-recruitment compared to no behaviour (F~7,112~ = 16.59, p \< 0.05), except for the behaviour OVM unless it was combined with OHS ; @fig:conn-metrics A).
+Including some behaviour in models increased the self-recruitment compared to no behaviour (F~7,112~ = 16.59, p \< 0.05), except for the behaviour OVM unless it was combined with OHS ; @fig:conn-metrics A).
 DVM and DVM-OHS produced the highest mean self-recruitment values for each region.
 Similarly local retention increased when including all behaviours except OVM (unless coupled with OHS; F~7,112~ = 76.39, p \< 0.05; @fig:conn-metrics B).
 Passive larvae and larvae with OVM produced the most consistent local retention between regions, while changes in local retention attributed to DVM behaviour appeared to be highly region specific.
 Settlement success was significantly increased approximately 20% when OHS was included with either DVM, OVM or a combination of both compared to a model with no behaviour (F~7,112~ = 87.53, p \< 0.05; @fig:conn-metrics C).
 Including either OVM or DVM+OVM did not change the settlement success significantly compared to passive larvae.
 Larvae with no behaviour dispersed the longest (F~7,112~ = 60.54, p \< 0.05), suggesting behaviour constrains the dispersal kernel of larvae.
 Models with OHS behaviour included had the lowest dispersal distances,  approximately 40% the distance that passive larvae dispersed until settlement (@fig:conn-metrics D).

 [!The connectivity metrics of mean self-recruitment (%; A), local-retention (%; B), settlement success (%; C) and dispersal distance (km; B) for each region, as measured for each modelling scenario grouped by the three aims; behaviour (Passive = no behaviour, DVM = diel vertical migration, OVM = ontogenetic vertical migration; OHS = orientated horizontal swimming), OVM strategy, and OVM method.
 The whisker plots denote the mean, one standard deviation either side of the mean and min/max values.](chapters/theoretical/figs/conn-metrics.png){#fig:conn-metrics}